GDQuest/website/content/product/krita/brushes.md

 - 2 smoke brushes: for when you need to achieve a textured smoky effect.
 Also useful to add definition to materials.
 - Text-based install guide (pdf)
 - An intro to brush families (pdf)

-For the full release changelog, check out the [Gumroad page](https://gumroad.com/l/krita-brushes-for-game-artists).